What is a Case Control Study?

 Case-control studies are observational studies because researchers do not control the risk factors—they only observe them.
 They are retrospective studies because the scientists create the case and control groups after the outcomes for the subjects (e.g., disease vs. no disease) are known.

-Case-control studies are relatively quick and simple studies.
+A case control study is a relatively quick and simple design.
 They frequently use existing patient data, and the experimenters form the groups after the outcomes are known.
 Researchers do not conduct an experiment.
 Instead, they look for differences between the case and control groups that are potential risk factors for the condition.
 Small groups and individual facilities can conduct case-control studies, unlike other more intensive types of experiments.

 Case-control studies are perfect for evaluating outbreaks and rare conditions.
 Researchers simply need to let a sufficient number of known cases accumulate in an established database.
 The alternative would be to select a large random sample and hope that the condition afflicts it eventually.